avaframe/FlowPy/readme.md

 ![Holmgrem](img/flow_direction.png)
 *Holmgrem Algorithm from 1994 [1]*

-In this equation i, j are the flow directions, p_i^(fd) the flux proportion in direction i, tan(beta_i) the slope gradient between the central cell and the cell in direction i, and exp the variable exponent.
+In this equation i, j are the flow directions, T_i the flux proportion in direction i, tan(beta_i) the slope gradient between the base cell and the cell in direction i, and exp the variable exponent.
 When the exponent increases, the divergence is reduced up to resulting into a single flow direction when exp &rightarrow; &infin;.
 This parameter allows to control the spreading and to reproduce a wide range of other flow accumulations.